magsholes/Testing/_posts/2020-07-12-PepsiCo-Partners-Email-Redesign.markdown

 ### Email

-Every month, PepsiCo Partners customers receive an email newsletter that features new products, recent articles, and helpful website features.
+Every month, PepsiCo Partners customers receive emails that features new products, recent articles, and helpful website features.
 It was vital to make this newsletter as engaging and easy to read as possible for operators, but we also needed to build a flexible template system that was simple enough for anyone to edit while sticking to the established style guide.

 <div class="flex-container">
     <figure class="single">